 Just as Pompe disease affects people differently, responses to Lumizyme® (alglucosidase alfa) treatment will also vary from person to person.
-Talk to your doctor about what you might expect from treatment with Lumizyme.
+Talk to your healthcare provider about what you might expect from treatment with Lumizyme.
 Some people find it useful to keep notes of any changes they experience over the course of their treatment, so they can keep track of important information to share with their healthcare team.

-Regular visits with your physician are important to check how you’re responding to Lumizyme and to assess your overall health.
+Regular visits with your healthcare provider are important to check how you’re responding to Lumizyme and to assess your overall health.
 You can assist with the monitoring process by keeping a journal to record changes in your health and condition, any new symptoms that have developed between visits.
 Record improvements as well as any declines in function that you observe.
 Taking photos and videos over time can be a good way to document changes and share them with your medical team.
 Open communication is important so that your healthcare providers are aware of all changes and can provide you with appropriate care.

 Antibodies are proteins produced naturally by the body to “attack” foreign substances.
 In some patients, the body may react to Lumizyme as a foreign substance and form antibodies.
 There are two types of antibodies that may develop: